mtov/engsoftmoderna/en/chapter1.md

 In this first chapter, we describe the goals and problems investigated  in Software Engineering (Section 1.1).
-We also provide an overview of the main topics studied in this area of the Computer Science (Section 1.2).
+We also provide an overview of the main topics studied in this area of Computer Science (Section 1.2).
 Our intention is to give the reader a broad perspective of the area before delving into specific problems and solutions.
 Furthermore, since Software Engineering is a very broad area, we also characterize the types of